hmxxu/BeatBuddy/reports/report1.md

 ### report on progress and issues: what you did, what worked, what you learned, where you had trouble, and where you are stuck.

+Progress:
-Progress: Static frontend is finished, basic backend Spotify API calls are implemented
+ * Static frontend is finished
+ * basic backend Spotify API calls are implemented

+Trouble:
-Trouble: Github page is not displaying the React framework page
+ * Github page is not displaying the React framework page
+ * File organization according to React's needs

+Stuck:
-Stuck: File organization to integrate frontend and backend
+ * File organization to integrate frontend and backend

 ### outline your plans and goals for the following week (higher level)

+Next week:
-Next week: Make Github pages display the frontend, integrate frontend and backend
+ * Make Github pages display the frontend, integrate frontend and backend
+ * Add more testing for backend
+ * Continue creating and refining functions that interact with Spotify API

 ## Contributions of individual team members.